4 Credits | Less than 1 year

 Career Cluster: Law, Public Safety, Corrections and Security

 The Advanced EMT program is for students who are seeking advanced skills and a higher level of challenge in an exciting field.
 Students will develop more enhanced emergency treatment skills including assessment skills and medication administration.
 Students will also perform a variety of patient assessments and skills including intravenous, intraosseous, intranasal, inhalation and intramuscular injections on real patients.
-Students will be expected to successfully complete the clinical component of this course after obtaining a Training Center Training Permit.
-Students who successfully complete the program, with a program plan GPA of 2.0 or better, will be eligible to take the National Registry of EMT's cognitive and psychomotor examinations for Advanced Emergency Medical Technician level of certification.
+Students will be expected to successfully complete the clinical course after obtaining a Training Center Training Permit.
+Students who successfully complete the program, with a program plan GPA of 2.0 or better, will be eligible to take the National Registry of EMT’s cognitive and psychomotor examinations for Advanced Emergency Medical Technician (AEMT) level of certification.
 Prerequisite: 30-531-3 Emergency Medical Technician.

 Advanced EMT graduates will be able to:

 - Prepare for incident response and EMS operations

 - Integrate pathophysiological principles and assessment findings to provide appropriate patient care